Student Research Projects

 Claire and Matt both worked as independent study students (and

-subsequently as summer research students) processing and analyzing PALFA survey data at F&M. A
+subsequently as summer research students) processing and analyzing

-cluster.
-To help with this, they used a python GUI developed by the pulsar group at McGill
+with our Beowulf cluster.
+To help with this, they used a python GUI

-worked on writing up a manual for PALFA data analysis at F&M which can
+processing.
+Claire worked on writing up a manual for PALFA data

-be used by future research students.
-Claire also assisted with several
+analysis at F&M which can be used by future research students.
+Claire

-other ongoing projects.
-One was a search for very long-period
+also assisted with several other ongoing projects.
+One was a search

-unidentified gamma-ray sources (see Crawford
+that had targeted unidentified gamma-ray sources (see

 et al. 2006).
 Slowly-spinning neutron stars, for instance, could